2025 UST Growling Tigers basketball team: Roster changes

 Former Tiger Cubs Koji Buenaflor, Carl Manding, and team captain Charles Bucsit from the Season 87 Boys' basketball champion roster are the Growling Tigers' other rookies.
 Buenaflor, the 2025 National Basketball Training Center's fifth best high school player and Mythical team member of the National Finals, was being courted for recruitment by three other rival colleges before committing to the gold-and-white.
 He averaged 11.4 points and 7.9 rebounds in his senior year to help his team end their 24-year title drought.
-Manding, a member of the Under-18 national team that competed in the 2024 FIBA Asia Cup in Jordan, had initially committed to the Ateneo Blue Eagles before deciding to return to UST in August.
+Manding, a member of the Under-18 national team that competed in the 2024 FIBA Asia Cup in Jordan, had initially committed to Ateneo before deciding to return to UST in August.
 The four freshmen are all eligible for five playing years beginning in Season 88.